Ill Met by Moonlight: Development and publication

 The book recounts Moss's service, alongside Patrick Leigh Fermor, as an agent of Special Operations Executive (SOE), including their kidnapping of Heinrich Kreipe, commander of 22.
 Luftlande-Division (22nd Air Landing Division) on German-occupied Crete, and Kreipe's removal to Cairo for intelligence and propaganda purposes.

 While the manuscript was completed in early 1945, its publication was initially blocked by the head of SOE, Major-General Sir Colin Gubbins, an instruction relayed by Colin Mackenzie (BB100), commander of Force 136.

 It was first published in 1950, when it was selected by W. Somerset Maugham as one of the best three books of that year: "more thrilling than any detective story I can remember, and written in a modest and most engaging manner".
 The book was reprinted twice in both February and March 1950 and again in June that year.
 The book was chosen to lead the BBC radio series Now it can be told of 1950.
 It has been republished many times since and remains in print.
-The book has been translated into Spanish, Italian and Greek.
+The book has been translated into Spanish, Italian, Greek, and Hebrew.

 The title is a quotation from Shakespeare's A Midsummer Night's Dream (Act 2, Scene 1, Line 60).

 Moss's second book, A War of Shadows, describes the aftermath of Ill Met by Moonlight, a subsequent raid on Crete and operations in mainland Greece and Thailand (against Japanese forces).